The V Foundation for Cancer Research

 - Clinical trials planning and initiation

-- Pediatric cancer research
+- Paediatric cancer research

 - Research addressing obesity's contribution to cancer risk